AVEVA/sample-events-to-connect-api/README.md

 The sample API is built to be as simple as possible while meeting each of the requirements of the Events to CONNECT Adapter, laying groundwork that can be expanded upon to reach more data sources and output the expected messages.
 It uses standard practices for building .NET API applications, including simple and secure authentication with standard Microsoft libraries.
 ### API Implementation: EventsController

 The `EventsController` controller holds the API controller actions. the `Get()` action returns a response message that includes the expected header and body.
-The body includes a list of `EventMessageBody` which we get from `EventsService.Events`, optionally filtered for site if the "site" parameter is not empty.
+The body includes a list of `EventMessageBody` which we get from `EventsService.Events`, optionally filtered by site ID if the "site" parameter is not empty.

+**Controllers/EventsController.cs**
 ```cs
 // GET: api/Events
 [HttpGet]